 - Starting January 4, 2021, publishers can enter immigrant writers* who have published no more than three books.

 - Entries must be prose: literary fiction or creative nonfiction.
 Please no journalism, plays, anthologies, or poetry.

 - Eligible books must have been (or will be) published between October 1, 2020 and October 31, 2021.

-- Or, if you are unable to send bound copies because you do not have access to them during this time of social distancing, we will now accept books digitally.
-Please email them to kara [at] fallforthebookorg.
+- While we prefer print copies of the books, if you do not have access to them during this time of social distancing, we will now accept books digitally.
+Please email them to kara [at] fallforthebookorg

 *Writers should be immigrants to the U.S., living in the States.
 They can be first generation by either definition of the term (born elsewhere and immigrated to the U.S., or born in the states to parents who immigrated to the U.S.) Questions?
 Contact Kara Oakleaf – kara[@]fallforthebook.org

 Irina Reyn is the author of three novels, What Happened to Anna K., The Imperial Wife and Mother Country.
 She’s also the editor of the anthology Living on the Edge of the World: New Jersey Writers Take on the Garden State.
 Her work has appeared in Ploughshares, One Story, Tin House, Bennington Review, Town & Country Travel and many other publications and anthologies.
 She teaches fiction writing in the Writing Program at the University of Pittsburgh.